anpatton/lrboost/doc/index.rst

     >>> lrb = LRBoostRegressor.fit(X, y)
     >>> predictions = lrb.predict(X)

-* LRBoost is not going to magically provide improved error in all circumstances.
+* lrboost is not going to magically provide improved error in all circumstances.
 * Situations with extrapolation outside of the training dataset might be particularly useful.

 Hyperparamter Tuning